o2r-project/api/docs/compendium/substitute.md

 ### Response

-list of compendia that has been substituted out of a base erc
+Result will be a list of compendia ids that have been substituted out of a choosen base ERC
 ```json
 200 OK
 {